 Winter Sunday afternoons are tailor-made for classical concerts, and this Sunday proved no exception as the auditorium of the Des Moines Civic Center echoed with the sound of strings, brass, and percussion, intermixed with the amazing sax sounds of the Oasis Quartet.

-After snagging a “Back In” parking space on a nearby street bridging the Des Moines River (note: the photo was taken a few blocks away on a different afternoon and is inserted to illustrate the back-in principle for those unfamiliar with this common Des Moines parking requirement), I strolled over to the Civic Center in time to catch most of the pre-concert talk in the Stoner Theater.
+After snagging a “Back In” parking space on a nearby street bridging the Des Moines River, I strolled over to the Civic Center in time to catch most of the pre-concert talk in the Stoner Theater.
 This was my first time to listen to the pre-concert talk, and not surprisingly I found that learning a bit about the composers and the context of their compositions, as well as hearing some excerpts of the upcoming pieces, added significantly to my enjoyment of the afternoon’s program, as described below.

 The first piece, Johannes Brahms’ Academic Festival Overture, Op.
 80 (1881), comprised four German student tunes and proved to be a lively piece with familiar themes.
 The guest conductor, Joann Falletta, Music Director of the Buffalo Philharmonic and the Virginia Symphony, energetically directed the musicians and graciously spoke of her week in Des Moines.
 I also enjoyed watching the woodwinds and trumpet players from my seat midway up and to stage left.